 Q: Does Hope House offer out-patient therapy?

-A: Clients who have graduated from Hope House may come in for out-patient therapy.
+A: Clients who have graduated from Hope House may come in for out-patient therapy for a fee.

 Q: Can I take medication?

 A: Some medications are allowed, when you come in for the interview bring a list of the medications you take and you will be informed at that time if they are allowed in the program.

 Q: Do you have medical staff on duty?